-RULE 21.2 - CUSTOMER ASSIGNMENT OF INTRASTATE CAPACITY RIGHTS
+RULE 21.2 - CUSTOMER ASSIGNMENT OF INTRASTATE CAPACITY RIGHTS VIA AN AUTHORIZED THIRD PARTY SERVICE PROVIDER

+Applicability: This Rule applies to Customer assignment of capacity rights on PG&E’s intrastate natural gas transportation pipeline system.

-CAPACITY ASSIGNMENTS
+A. INTRASTATE CAPACITY ASSIGNMENTS

-A Customer may assign its transportation rights under applicable exhibits to another party (Assignee) as set forth in the Customer’s Gas Transmission Service Agreement.
-In addition a Customer may at its option assign capacity via an electronic system provided by an authorized Third Party Service Provider (TPSP).
+1. A Customer may assign its transportation rights under applicable exhibits to another party (Assignee) as set forth in the Customer’s Gas Transmission Service Agreement (GTSA) (Form No. 79-866).
+In addition, a Customer has the option to assign capacity via an electronic transaction system provided by an authorized Third Party Service Provider (TPSP).
 Such assignments may consist of all or a portion of Customer’s contract quantity for all or part of Customer’s remaining contract term as set forth in the subject exhibit.
-In order to effect assignment of an individual exhibit using the TPSP, the potential Assignor and the potential Assignee must have a pending transaction on the TPSP system.
+2. In order to effect assignment of an individual exhibit via a TPSP, the potential Assignor and the potential Assignee must post a pending transaction on the TPSP’s electronic system.
 If PG&E determines that the potential Assignee satisfies PG&E’s creditworthiness requirements as specified in gas Rule 25, PG&E shall approve the assignment and notify the TPSP to complete the transaction.
-Thereafter, the Assignee shall be responsible for the performance of all obligations and duties pursuant to the assigned exhibit and shall make any payments due under the assigned exhibit directly to PG&E. Any premium above or below the rate stated in the exhibit shall be collected from Assignor/Assignee by the TPSP and credited to the appropriate Assignor/Assignee.
-If PG&E determines the proposed Assignee does not satisfy PG&E’s creditworthiness requirements, PG&E will notify the TPSP and the assignment shall not be completed.
-Any Customer entering into secondary capacity assignments using a TPSP will be subject to applicable terms, conditions, and charges designated by the TPSP.
-The TPSP may charge a subscription fee for its entire service including PG&E-related trading services, but also shall provide the option for Customers to only subscribe to a PG&E-related trading service.
+Thereafter, the Assignee shall be responsible for the performance of all obligations and duties pursuant to the assigned exhibit and shall make any payments due under the assigned exhibit directly to PG&E. Any premium above or below the rate stated in the exhibit shall be collected from Assignor/Assignee by the TPSP and credited as appropriate to the Assignor/Assignee.
+3. If PG&E determines the potential Assignee does not satisfy creditworthiness requirements under gas Rule 25, PG&E will notify the TPSP and the assignment shall be considered invalid.

+ASSIGNMENT TERMS AND CONDITIONS

+1. Any Customer entering into secondary capacity assignments using a TPSP will be subject to applicable terms, conditions, and charges designated by the TPSP.
+The TPSP may charge a subscription fee for its entire service, including PG&E-related trading services, but also shall provide the option for Customers to subscribe only to a PG&E-related trading service.

+RULE 21.2 - CUSTOMER ASSIGNMENT OF INTRASTATE CAPACITY RIGHTS VIA AN AUTHORIZED THIRD PARTY SERVICE PROVIDER (Cont’d)

+B. ASSIGNMENT TERMS AND CONDITIONS (Cont’d)

-RULE 21.2 - CUSTOMER ASSIGNMENT OF INTRASTATE CAPACITY RIGHTS (Cont’d)rPG&E will receive one-half of the transaction fees charged by the TPSP.
-One-half of the fees received by PG&E will be recorded as a credit to the Balancing Charge Account.
-The TPSP shall charge subscription and transaction fees for PG&E-related services subject to the following fee caps:
+related services offered by the TPSP.
+These current services include: Imbalance Tra The TPSP shall charge subscription and transaction fees for PG&E-related services subject to the following fee caps:

+a.
 The transaction fee per Assignor and Assignee shall not exceed $0.005 per Dth of capacity for each transaction.

 b.
 Subscription fee for PG&E-only related trading services shall not exceed $250.00 per month.
+These services include: Imbalance Trading, OFO Imbalance Rights Trading, and Capacity Assignment.

-TPSP shall offer, and charge for PG&E-only related trading services on a nondiscriminatory basis.
+3. The TPSP shall offer and charge for PG&E-only related trading services on a nondiscriminatory basis.
 PG&E shall have no liability to any Customer or any other party regarding acts or omissions of the TPSP or the terms and conditions imposed by the TPSP.